capaj/Moonridge/README.md

 Offers killer feature of Meteor for MEAN stack.
 How?
 Basic usage in angular controller on the CLIENT side:

-    var MR = $scope.MR;
+    .controller('bookCtrl, 'function($scope, book){
         // create a book
-    MR.book.create({name: 'A Game of Thrones', author: 'George R. R. Martin'});
+        book.create({name: 'A Game of Thrones', author: 'George R. R. Martin'});
         // query for it
-    MR.book.query().findOne().exec();
+        book.query().findOne().exec();
         // delete it
-    MR.book.remove(book);
+        book.remove(book);
         //best for last- liveQuery
-    $scope.LQ = MR.book.liveQuery().find().exec();
+        $scope.LQ = book.liveQuery().find().exec();
         //$scope.LQ.docs will contain up to date synced collection of documents taht satisfy the query.
 You can
-    //use any query method except distinct, remove, update
+        //use any query method except distinct, remove, update })

 Of course it is not as simple as this, you need to connect to your backend and declaratively define mr-controller in your html, but that is also very simple.
-See test/index.html
+See [test/index.html](https://github.com/capaj/Moonridge/blob/master/test/index.html)

 ##Supported browsers
 ###Desktop